Silhouettes (Marmaduke Duke song)

 "Silhouettes" is a song written by the Scottish experimental rock group Marmaduke Duke.
-It is included on their second album 'Duke Pandemonium and was released as a single on 6 July 2009.
-The single release of Silhouettes will be a remix version by Jacknife Lee.
+It is included on their second album, Duke Pandemonium, and was released as a single on 6 July 2009.
+The single release of Silhouettes was a remix version by Jacknife Lee.
 This version was first played by Zane Lowe on BBC Radio One in May 2009 with a preview being added to the bands Myspace page soon after.

-A video has been filmed which is set to continue the story of the Duke as shown in videos for previous singles 'Kid Gloves' and 'Rubber Lover'.
+A music video has been released which was set to continue the story of the Duke as shown in videos for previous singles 'Kid Gloves' and 'Rubber Lover'.